Chief Justice Emeritus Joseph Azzopardi – Commissioner for Standards in Public Life

 He married Maria née Attard in 1981 and has a daughter, Annalies, born in 1986.
 A lawyer, she is married to Jean Paul Muscat and they have two children, Julian and Matthew.

 The office of the Commissioner

-The Standards Commissioner is served by a small office consisting of a Director General, an Assistant Director (Research and Communications), an Office Manager and two support staff.
+The Standards Commissioner is served by a small office headed by a Director General.

 The office shares a building in St Paul Street, Valletta, with the office of the Ombudsman.

 The logo of the office

 The logo of the Commissioner’s office is an image of one of the projections on the facade of the Parliament building in Freedom Square, Valletta.
 The image is a cropped and edited version of a photograph which was taken late on a winter’s day, when the setting sun was almost in line with the facade of the building and the light was picking out the projections.

 The logo represents the close relationship between the Commissioner for Standards in Public Life and Parliament, in that members of Parliament are subject to the Commissioner’s scrutiny and the Commissioner in turn reports to Parliament’s Standing Committee for Standards in Public Life.